AnuragMishra58/spring-security-examples/oauth-client/README.md

 ## About The Project

-This project is a sample application which logs in usign github auth server using OAuth 2.0 and Spring Boot.
+This project is a sample application which logs in with github as auth server using OAuth 2.0 and Spring Boot.

 It is a single-page application using Spring Boot and Spring Security on the back-end.
 It uses plain jQuery on the frontend.